The Solar 4R Schools Team

 Dick spent 28 years managing renewable energy and energy efficiency programs for the City of Ashland and was the Municipal Electric Utility Director from 2001-2009.
 He developed one of the first net metering laws in the Northwest and installed several photovoltaic systems, including a 64 kW ‘community funded’ project in 2007.
 Dick has degrees from Oregon State University and Southern Oregon University.

-Craig manages the Solar 4R Schools program and would be the appropriate contact to discuss new funding partner relationships; new school applications; new utility managed green power subscriber programs; or new school district renewable energy programs.
+Chaun manages the Solar 4R Schools program and would be the appropriate contact to discuss new funding partner relationships; new school applications; new utility managed green power subscriber programs; or new school district renewable energy programs.
 Call 503-553-3925 or email.

-Emily Barrett, Project Manager - Program Specialist
+Emily Barrett, Program Manager - Technical Training and Content

 Emily manages solar projects, educational materials, activity development and Solar 4R Schools program logistics.
 Emily is an appropriate contact to discuss the details of an installation project she is leading, if you have questions about the Solar 4R Schools classroom materials, teacher training or activities, or if you are a vendor seeking to establish a relationship with our program.
 Call 503-553-3950 or email.